 By weight, urea-triazone contains 28% total N including 7.8% urea N and 20.2% slowly available N from triazone.
 It has 3 pounds of N per gallon and 560 pounds N per ton.
 Its density is 10.72 lbs/gallon and volume value is 186.6 gallons/ton.
 Its pH is 9.5 and specific gravity, 1.286 (Clapp 1993).
 This liquid fertilizer may also be applied as a band or a sidedress, or it may be injected through drip, sprinkler, or center pivot irrigation systems.
 It is compatible with different phosphate and potash fertilizers and with most micronutrient fertilizers as well as many crop protection chemicals.
 However, special care should be taken when it is applied with fertilizers containing ammonium and/or ferrous iron because of its high pH.
 At such high pH, ammonium N is subject to ammonium volatilization; ferrous iron becomes unavailable to plants due to oxidation.
 Avoid mixing urea-triazone with fertilizers containing ammonium N and/or ferrous iron [Fe(II)].

-In summary, urea-triazone is a slow-release N fertilizer containing 28% total N for both foliar and soil application for commercial vegetable and fruit crops.
-It is an effective N source for fertigation.
+In summary, urea-triazone is a slow-release N fertilizer containing 28% total N suitable for both foliar and soil application for commercial vegetable and fruit crops.
+This nitrogen fertilizer is different from most of other controlled release fertilizers.
+It is a stable solution and an effective N source for fertigation.
 It has low plant toxicity/burning potential and high compatibility with many P and K fertilizers but is not compatible with ammonium, and ferrous iron.